 The Company may be involved in legal proceedings and exposed to potential claims in the normal course of business.
-As of June 30, 2024 and December 31, 2023, the Company does not have any reasonably possible or probable losses from such claims.
-The Company has filed suit against Vellar under the FPA.
-See Note 15 - Subsequent Events.
+As of September 30, 2024 and December 31, 2023, the Company does not have any reasonably possible or probable losses from such claims.
+The Company has filed suit against Vellar under the FPA, and Vellar has filed suit against the Company, as discussed below.